jeremyf/take-on-development/chapters/command_line.md

 fi
 ```

-*The dotfiles project automatically handles this as part of its `script/bootstrap`.*
+*The dotfiles project handles this as part of its `script/bootstrap`.*

 ## My `project` command